addzey/addzey.dev/content/rhcsa.md

 Stop a container: `podman stop containername`
 Restart a container: `podman restart containername`
 List running containers: `podman ps`

+Create a systemd service for a container: `podman generate systemd --name containername --files`
+Move the resulting .service file to `/home/adam/.config/systemd/user` for example: `mv container-name.service /home/adam/.config/systemd/user`
+Enable session linger for the user running the container: `loginctl enable-linger adam` Enable the systemd service for the container: `systemctl --user enable container-name.service`
+Start the systemd service to also start the container: `systemctl --user start container-name.service`
+The container will now start on boot

 ### Run a service inside a container
 Run nginx with port forwards from the host: `podman run -d -p 8080:80 nginx`